owlbarn/tutorial/book/stats/README.md

 let y = Array.init 999 (fun _ -> Stats.gaussian_rvs ~mu:12. ~sigma:3.);;
 ```

 We can visualise the data sets using histogram plot as below.
 When calling `histogram`, we also specify 30 bins explicitly.
-You can also fine tune the figure using `spec` named parameter to specify the colour, x range, y range, and etc. We will discuss in details on how to use Owl to plot in a separate chapter.
+You can also fine tune the figure using `spec` named parameter to specify the colour, x range, y range, etc. We will discuss in details on how to use Owl to plot in a separate chapter.

 ```ocaml env=stats_02
 (* convert arrays to matrices *)